 Creating Accessible Excel Documents

 Microsoft Excel has a number of tools the document creator can use to make the documents they create accessible.
-This tutorial will walk Windows users with Microsoft Excel 2010 through the use of some of these features.
+This tutorial will walk Windows users with Microsoft Excel through the use of some of these features.
 Other starting resources for Excel accessibility are Microsoft's "Make your Excel documents accessible to people with disabilities" and "Use a screen reader to explore and navigate Excel" pages.

 In this tutorial, following accessibility features of Microsoft Excel will be covered: